patheros/PathSetManuals/modules/Ring.md

 On Ring, the four playheads automatically start on the four different sequences.

-### Expander - Randomizer Expander
+### Randomizer Expander

 Like every sequencer in the Rainbows set, Crossing has randomizer expander.
 You can add the expander in the contextual menu.
 The expander gives you four button & trigger pairs that can be used to randomize notes on the module.
-You can

-The randomized notes can be configured.
-Hold down a button for one second to enter configuration mode.
-In configuration mode clicking a note on the panel toggles it on and off.
-Hold down the button on the expander again to exit configuration mode.

-### Expander - Randomizer Expander

-Like every sequencer in the Rainbows set, Crossing has randomizer expander.
-You can add the expander in the contextual menu.
-The expander gives you four button & trigger pairs that can be used to randomize notes on the module.
-You can

 The randomized notes can be configured.
 Hold down a button for one second to enter configuration mode.
 In configuration mode clicking a note on the panel toggles it on and off.
 Hold down the button on the expander again to exit configuration mode.